 Because of the substantial increase in budget and grant volume anticipated, 1999 also saw OTF introduce an innovative and transparent grant review model and process.
 From that time on, there have been16 separate catchment areas, and more than 320 volunteer Grant Review Team members representing these 16 catchment areas.

-Currently, the OTF is mandated to allocate $120 million annually and has improved its grant processing to an easily accessible on-line electronic format.
+Currently, the OTF is mandated to allocate over $100 million annually and has improved its grant processing to an easily accessible on-line electronic format.
 Grant programs have matured and deepened into three main groups: Community, Province-Wide and Future Fund grants.

 Today, active in a wide range of projects and communities, the OTF repeatedly hears first hand how peoples' lives and communities have improved for the better.